 Four to six sets of compound shoulder movements for an early beginner is an ample work load to help strengthen and condition the overall shoulders.

-If you’ve been training shoulders regularly 1 to 2 times a week, for 4 to 5 months or more, and your shoulders can handle the extra work load, you could try adding an extra set or two, as your strength and conditioning allows.
+If you’ve been training shoulders regularly 1 - 2 times a week, for 4 to 5 months or more, and your shoulders can handle the extra work load, you could try adding an extra set or two, as your strength and conditioning allows.

-If you find your shoulder development is lagging, or maybe it's just not where you’d like to see it, a full assessment of the front, middle and rear deltoids should be a priority at this point.
+If you find your shoulder development is lagging, or maybe it's just not where you’d like to see it, a full assessment of the front, lateral and rear deltoids should be a priority at this point.

 One of the biggest problems for most senior intermediate and advanced level lifters is: most guys spend lots of time doing lots of flat, incline and decline barbell pressing work to develop the mid and upper pectorals, which in turn develops front Deltoid mass.

-This can become a problem at this point, where the front Delts simply overpower the rear and lateral shoulder development.
+This can become a problem at this point, where the front Delts simply overpower rear and lateral shoulder development.

 Seated DB press: this is another variation of a bilateral shoulder press movement, this isolates the shoulders slightly from standing barbell movements, but...

 the stabilizing effects from handling dumbbells, as opposed to a barbell, adds variation and greatly increases shoulder fiber recruitment.
-This exercise gets full marks from DWT.

 Prioritizing with the proper exercises, rep and set ranges with lots clean and press, military press and seated dumbbell presses should make up the majority of exercises for overall Deltoid mass.